the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 // 'Peter'
 ~~~~~~~

-An array is classified under the umbrella of the object data type.
+As confusing as it is, an array is classified under the umbrella of the object data type.
 Except for primitives like string, number and boolean, the only more complex data types are function and object.
 So essentially everything that doesn't fall under these data types is of type object (e.g. array).
 Since an array is an object in disguise, it's also possible to access built-in properties (and methods) of arrays:

 {title="index.js",lang="javascript"}
 ~~~~~~~